Transfer Student Merit Scholarship--Frequently Asked Questions

 Transfer Student Merit Scholarships are initially awarded for the academic year, Fall and Spring terms (or in the Spring and Fall terms if the recipient first enrolls in January).
 Transfer Student Merit Scholarships are guaranteed to be renewed for your third year provided you remain eligible to enroll at the law school and don’t take a leave of absence.
 A full time student will receive his or her scholarship each semester for a maximum of four semesters.
 A part-time student will receive his or her scholarship each semester for a maximum six semesters.

 What do I need to do to retain my scholarship?

-Good standing determinations are made for both full-time and part-time students at the end of the transfer student’s second semester at the law school and at the end of each subsequent Fall and Spring semester.
+Determinations of eligibility to continue to enroll at the law school for scholarship renewal purposes are made for both full-time and part-time students at the end of the transfer student’s second semester at the law school and at the end of each subsequent Fall and Spring semester.

 How will I actually receive the scholarship money?